SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 I quickly hug her as I hear her magic levitating the notes.
 Repeating after Twilight I start breathing in and out of the same paper bag quietly.

 Twilight seems to notice and hugs me tighter.
 She whispers to me, "Oh Pinkie, you're such a good friend."

+After I calm down and the hug is over, we look at each other and smile.
+I notice a blush fading from Twilight's face as I feel one starting to form on my own.

+I paw at the ground and ask, "Did you need help with anything else?"

+Twilight levitates the notes I had written on and puts them away before she looks around for our next activity.